haveno-dex/haveno-docs/docs/the-project/payment_methods/TransferWise.md

 Click on recipients.
 This is where you set up where you want the money paid to.

-Click 'Add your bank account' and enter your bank account details (these can be your own bank details, or they can be the TransferWise local bank account details you have created).
+Click 'Add your bank account' and enter your bank account details (these can be your own bank details, or they can be the Wise local bank account details you have created).

 Once added click the down arrow next to the account and select 'make primary'.
-This means when someone pays you via TransferWise to TransferWise it will go into your primary bank account.
+This means when someone pays you via Wise to Wise it will go into your primary bank account.

-NB: You need to have a primary bank account set up for each currency you wish to receive funds to on TransferWise.
+NB: You need to have a primary bank account set up for each currency you wish to receive funds to on Wise.
 If you do not have a payment account set up the trader might not be able to send payment to you.
-If they are able payment will appear in your TransferWise balance for this currency.
+If they are able payment will appear in your Wise balance for this currency.

-#### 4. Making payments with TransferWise
+#### 4. Making payments with Wise

-This section is primarily for XMR buyers using TransferWise.
-Because of the way TransferWise payments are implemented in the Haveno trade protocol, the only information sellers have about buyers is their email address.
+This section is primarily for XMR buyers using Wise.
+Because of the way Wise payments are implemented in the Haveno trade protocol, the only information sellers have about buyers is their email address.
-TransferWise has a useful guide about this in their [help section](https://transferwise.com/help/articles/2932105/can-i-send-money-to-someone-with-only-their-email-address).
+Wise has a useful guide about this in their [help section](https://wise.com/help/articles/2932105/can-i-send-money-to-someone-with-only-their-email-address).

 To set up a transfer to an email address, follow these steps: